cleavr/cleaverdocs/content/guides/wordpress-load-balancer.md

 <base-info>
 Configuring a server cluster for your WordPress site is very doable with Cleavr.
-However, please be aware that WordPress isn't the most straightforward of apps to set up with Load Balancing and there will likely be some extra, often duplicative work, when keeping WordPress app servers in sync.
+However, please be aware that WordPress isn't the most straightforward of apps to set up with Load Balancing and there will likely be some extra, often duplicate work, when keeping WordPress app servers in sync.
 </base-info>

 This guide presents two methods to set up your WordPress site with load balancing.